rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

 # remove scaffolds, mitochondrial and wolbachia genome
 data_nuc <- dplyr::filter(data, !grepl("scaffold|MtDNA|Wb|JAAUVH|CM025",CHR))
-# Also remove random things called JAAUVH010000344 and CM025130.1 etc. - don't know what they are.
-Could they be from the dog genome?
-Doing this made the plot below work!!
-But check what these things could be and whether it's ok for them to be there in the first place.
+# Also remove chromosomes called JAAUVH010000344 and CM025130.1 etc. - they are part of the dog genome because they are still in the header of the extracted bam files (even though the dog reads aren't there anymore).
+Removing these dog chromosomes made the plot below work!!
+Removing them here is totally fine.

 # data$SEX <- str_detect(data$SCAF,"Trichuris_trichiura_1_")